What the Schools Forum does and information about its members

 - Chair: Carew Reynell, Governor at Henbury School

-- Vice Chair: Christine Townsend, Governor at Whitehall Primary
+- Vice Chairs: Christine Townsend, Governor at Whitehall Primary and Sarah Lovell, Bristol Metropolitan Academy

 Bristol Schools Forum has 31 members compromising the following: